 C. Wrote joint paper.
 1) Do you stand by the paper as written, or is there something you feel should have been said differently?
 Any corrections you offer at this point will be factored into your grade.
 This answer may be as long or short as you feel is appropriate.
 2) Compare you and your partner in the effort you put into the project.
-3) Compare you and your partner in the effort you go about getting the writing done?
+3) Compare you and your partner in the extent to which you studied course materials and knew what to do for the assignment.
+4) Who did your statistical analysis?
+5) How did you go about getting the writing done?
 6) How did the group process work out?
 Was it a positive or negative experience?
 Would you do things differently in the future?
 7) Tell me anything else I should know that might affect your grade or your partner's, or that I should know to be fair in grading your work, or that you would like me to know even if it is not relevant to your grade.